-On Saturday, June 2, Midwestern Career College (MCC) hosted the National Geographic Summer Symposium, a special event for ESL instructors in the Chicagoland area.
-It featured ESL and education experts speaking on trends on how to bring the world to the classroom and the classroom to life.
+On Saturday, June 2, Midwestern Career College (MCC) hosted the National Geographic Summer Symposium, a special event for VESL instructors in the Chicagoland area.
+It featured VESL and education experts speaking on trends on how to bring the world to the classroom and the classroom to life.

 The opening keynote address was given by Andrés Ruzo, a scientist, author, science communicator and educator, who in 2011 became the first geoscientist granted permission to study the sacred Boiling River of the Amazon.
 Andrés is a TED Speaker, TED Book Author, National Geographic Explorer, and contributor to National Geographic Learning educational materials.
 He is currently completing a PhD in geophysics.

 Jessica Williams spoke on the “Power of TED in the 21st Century Classroom.”
 She is a retired professor of linguistics at the University of Illinois at Chicago, where she taught in the MA TESOL program.
 Her area of research is second language learning.
 She is the author of several English language training (ELT) student books as well as professional reference books for ELT professionals.